intelia-agility/mlspecialisation/usecase2/README.md

 The case study didn't dive deep to get the best performance because of time and budget constraints.
 Things to consider in further performance enhancement are:
 1. Deep learning outperforms all other models.
 It only uses the user_id and product_id.
 It is worth including the embedding of other features
 2. The DNN model only has one fully connected layer.
 Probably, performance can increase with a more sophisticated model
-3. The best performing recomender system has a inherent limitation: all the user and item must pre-exist in the training data, and there must be at least certain level interactions in history.
+3. The best-performing recommender system has an inherent limitation: all the users and items must pre-exist in the training data, and there must be at least certain level interactions in history.
 Otherwise, the model can't find any pattern.
-This is called cold-start problem because the solution can't deal with new user and new item.
-We didn't touch how to solve the cold-start problem in this case study.
-The general solution is to use two models so that when the user and item are new to the system, the solution falls back to general prediction model.
+This is called the cold-start problem because the solution can't deal with new users and new items.
+We didn't touch on how to solve the cold-start problem in this case study.
+The general solution is to use two models so that when the user and item are new to the system, the solution falls back to the general prediction model.

 ## Resources